drewburlingame/Jira2AzureDevOps/README.md

 #### Import to Azure DevOps

 Import Work Items.
 An export does not have to be completed first.
 When an Import queries directly from Jira, an export occurs as a by-product of the caching.

+TODO:
+* describe mapping files
+* walkthrough.md to walkthrough a migration

 ## Configuration options